niallcreech/blockchain-developer-bootcamp-final-project/README.md

 4. They can't vote twice for a single campaign

 2. Upload it to Github Once you have a general sense of your project (Remember: it should be very simple and not complicated!), we'd like you to setup a Github repository for your project and submit your project idea in the repository's README.md file.
+Th